takaf3/quick-ai-desktop/README.md

 1. After installation, launch the application
 2. A menubar/tray icon will appear
-3. Click the icon or press `Ctrl+Space` to toggle the Grok window
+3. Click the icon or press `Ctrl+Space` to toggle the AI window
+4. Switch between AI services using the tray menu
+5. Customize window size and keyboard shortcuts as needed
-4. Start chatting with Grok!
+6. Start chatting with your preferred AI!

 ## Keyboard Shortcuts

-- `Ctrl+Space`: Toggle Grok window
+- `Ctrl+Space` or `Ctrl+Shift+Space`: Toggle AI window
-- Click on tray icon: Toggle Grok window
+- Click on tray icon: Toggle AI window

 ## Contributing